 Boys and girls alike, love to build forts.
 Who doesn’t?
 I remember enjoying this activity when I was a kid and this still delights kids the same as it did back then.
-It’s easy and cheap because little did you know, you have all of the best fort building materials already in your house.
+It’s easy and cheap because little did you know, you have all of the best fort-building materials already in your house.

-This is one of those traditions that I have no idea how it started but when my daughter and her friend were listing their sleep over plans this was at the top of their lists.
-I let them have a five minute pillow fight in an area where I was not afraid of anything breaking.
+This is one of those traditions that I have no idea how it started but when my daughter and her friend were listing their sleepover plans this was at the top of their lists.
+I let them have a five-minute pillow fight in an area where I was not afraid of anything breaking.

-Making necklaces, bracelets, rings, and anklets are a fun way to pass the time.
+Making necklaces, bracelets, rings, and anklets is a fun way to pass the time.
 Just get some string and beads and you can keep the kids busy for hours creating all kinds of masterpieces.